ImDarrenG/raindrain/README.md

 # raindrain
+Why look out of the window to see if it's raining, when you can use this one wierd script?

-Script that downloads MetOffice rainfall radar scans
+This script downloads MetOffice rainfall radar scans

 This is a quick and dirty script that, given your API key and a target path, will download UK rainfall radar images.